jhochwald/NETX/README.md

 This Repository contains the stuff that we think it's useful for the community.

 ## Content
+You will find the following here:

+### Profile
-Profile: A sample Profile and some neat Tools and Functions NETX.YouTrack: NET-Experts PowerShell Support for JetBrains YouTrack Rest API
+A sample Profile and some neat Tools and Functions

+### NETX.YouTrack
+NET-Experts PowerShell Support for JetBrains YouTrack Rest API

+### docs
+Documentation in the following format:
+- Markdown
+- HTML (HTML5)
+- TXT
+- XML (not for everything)
+This content is generated and updated by our Build Server.

 ## Why Free?
 Why should charge for everything?
 Our focus is to optimize customer businesses by helping them to automate as much as possible.